ajochim/schrodinger/README.txt

-A small program that solves the onedimensional Schrödinger equation for arbitrary potentials, written in Python.
+A program that solves the 1d schrodinger equation.
+It reads a file schrodinger.inp that specifies a given potential and calculates energies, wavefunctions, expectation values and standard deviation.
+All data is plotted afterwards and saved to schrodinger.pdf.

-Use
+For documentation read:

-docs/_build/html/index.html
+schrodinger_documentation.html (recommended)
-for documentation.
+schrodinger_documentation.pdf  (not recommended)